Leasehold Conveyancing in West Wickham - Get a Quote from the leasehold experts approved by your lender

 • The landlord’s rights to access the flat you be made aware that your landlord has rights of access and I know how much notice s/he must provide.

-• What the implications are if you breach a clause of your lease?
-For a comprehensive list of information to be contained in your report on your leasehold property in West Wickham please enquire of your lawyer in ahead of your conveyancing in West Wickham
+• Responsibility for repairing the window frames For details of the information to be contained in your report on your leasehold property in West Wickham please ask your solicitor in ahead of your conveyancing in West Wickham

-Last month I purchased a leasehold house in West Wickham.
-Am I liable to pay service charges for periods before completion of my purchase?
+Last month I purchased a leasehold property in West Wickham.
+Am I liable to pay service charges for periods before my ownership?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I have given up trying to purchase the freehold in West Wickham.
+We have reached the end of our tether in trying to purchase the freehold in West Wickham.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

-Most certainly.
-We can put you in touch with a West Wickham conveyancing firm who can help.
+You certainly can.
+We are happy to put you in touch with a West Wickham conveyancing firm who can help.

 What makes a West Wickham lease unacceptable for security purposes?

 There is nothing unique about leasehold conveyancing in West Wickham.
-All leases is drafted differently and drafting errors can sometimes mean that certain sections are erroneous.
-The following missing provisions could result in a defective lease:
+All leases is drafted differently and legal mistakes in the legal wording can sometimes mean that certain sections are wrong.
+For example, if your lease is missing any of the following, it could be defective:

 • A duty to insure the building